calwas/AwsScheduleLambda/ScheduleLambdaFunction/README.md

 function written in C# is provided in the repository's `SampleLambdaFunction` project.

 By default, the `ScheduleLambdaFunction` configures the sample Lambda function to be invoked every minute.
-It assumes the Lambda function is located in the AWS US-West-1 (N. California) region.
+It assumes the Lambda function is located in the AWS region US-West-1 (N. California).

 To configure a different Lambda function in a different region to another schedule, edit the constant values defined in the `Program.cs` source file.
 Edits to the other source files should not be necessary.